microsoft/fabricrealtimelab/modules/module06a.md

 ![Add Lakehouse to Notebook](../images/module06/addlakehousetonotebook.png)

 With the notebook loaded and the lakehouse attached, notice the schema on the left.
-The *raw_stock_data* table was configured with our EventStream, and is the landing place for the data that is ingested from the Event Hub.
+The *raw_stock_data* table was configured with our Eventstream, and is the landing place for the data that is ingested from the Event Hub.
 This is our raw/bronze level data, as it represents data without any processing or validation.

 ![Lakehouse Schema](../images/module06/lakehouseschema1.png)